Juanita Moody: Early career

 Tordella finally published the report in February 1962.
 It was the first such NSA report distributed to the wider intelligence community.
 Before long, an old CIA friend of Moody's showed up at her office.
 He wanted to congratulate her.
 He said, "[e]verybody knows that you were responsible for getting that serialized report on what's happening in Cuba out, and I want you to know that was a good thing you did."
 He also warned her, however, that not everyone was thrilled about her initiative.
 He said that he had just come from a high-level meeting at the CIA during which officials tried to "decide what to do about NSA for overstepping their bounds."

-After the discovery of nuclear weapons in Cuba in 1962, the mission at NSA shifted to assessing the war capabilities of the Soviet Union in real time or, as close to it as possible.
+After the discovery of nuclear weapons in Cuba in 1962, the mission at NSA shifted to assessing the war capabilities of the Soviet Union in real time, or as close to it as possible.
 NSA director Gordon Blake established an around-the-clock team to provide the sigint summaries twice a day as well as immediate updates, as needed.
 Moody was put in charge of this effort.

 She once called United Nations ambassador Adlai Stevenson directly in the middle of the night at his hotel to apprise him of intelligence gathered a few hours earlier because State Department officials refused to put her through.
 Stevenson used the information in a United Nations speech the next day.
 Afterward, he sent congratulations to Moody and the agency.

 After the Cuban Missile Crisis wound down, Adm.
 Robert Dennison, Commander of the U.S. Atlantic Fleet, wrote to the NSA director that the intelligence coming from NSA's Cuba desk was "one of the most important single factors in supporting our operations and improving our readiness."

+Later career

 She was promoted to higher positions in NSA throughout the 1960s and early 1970s.
 Moody became the focus of controversy in 1975 when she was called to testify in front of a Senate committee that was investigating abuses of power in federal intelligence agencies.
 Her name was widely associated with the investigation in the press, but NSA later clarified that she was not involved in any abuses of power and that her involvement in the investigation was as a spokesperson.

 In 1975, Moody was awarded the inaugural National Intelligence Medal of Achievement.
 She retired from NSA the following year after 33 years of working for the agency.
 She was inducted into the NSA Hall of Honor in 2003.